 The power of sexy banter in the bedroom gets underplayed, but it can be a serious mood-enhancer when you’re trying to liven things up together.
 Going about that, however, isn’t the easiest for people who aren’t used to actually vocalizing 50 Shades-esque fantasies.
 “What my [clients] benefit the most from is when they go to a bookstore or they go online and they find an erotic book,” says Rapini.
 She suggests that couples read from erotic books together, especially if they want to work on developing a “dirty talk” vocabulary that gives them the language cues without feeling self-conscious.Reading off scripts, she says, never works as well as if couples find a book they really like together and can build off of that jargon.

 8. Experiment with Toys and Props

 One way that Rapini counsels long-term couples on how to explore the unknown to enhance their sexual experience is to try shopping for products and toys together.
-That could mean anything from couples’ vibrators (she recommends the remote-controlled Fiera) to massage oils to body paint to blindfolds, though Rapini says another way to set the scene is to try adding music as sexy background noise.
+That could mean anything from couples’ vibrators (she recommends the remote-controlled Fiera) to massage oils to body paint to blindfolds, including device for chastity while pretending booty calls, though Rapini says another way to set the scene is to try adding music as sexy background noise.
 “Make massage part of your routine and start touching each other.
 Many couples will start feeling their libido rise after they do that,” she says.